novotnyllc/MSBuildSdkExtras/README.md

 ## Targeting UWP, Windows 8.x, Windows Phone 8.1, etc. using the 1.0 SDK tooling

-**This workaround is no longer needed when using version 1.2.0 and above even with the SDK 1.x tooling.**
+**This workaround is needed when using the SDK 1.x tooling.
+Recommendation is to use the 2.0+ SDK even if targeting 1.x **

 If you're targeting a WinRT platform and you use the `Pack` target, there's an important workaround needed to ensure that the `.pri` files are included in the package correctly.
 When you call `Pack`, you also must override `NuGetBuildTasksPackTargets` on the command-line to ensure the fixed targets get applied.
 The value you specify must not be a real file.

+You also need to add a `PackageReference` to the `NuGet.Build.Tasks.Pack` v4.3.0 to your project., something like this:

+`<PackageReference Include="NuGet.Build.Tasks.Pack" Version="4.3.0" PrivateAssets="All" />`

-For example: `msbuild MyProject.csproj /t:Pack /p:NuGetBuildTasksPackTargets="workaround"`
+On the command line, you need to invoke something like: `msbuild MyProject.csproj /t:Pack /p:NuGetBuildTasksPackTargets="workaround"`

 [NuGet/Home#4136](https://github.com/NuGet/Home/issues/4136) is tracking this.